-How do I know if the JCD Program is right for me?
+Is the JCD Program right for me?

 If you are a Christian, if you are a college student or college-age, and if you want to grow in your relationship with God, the JCD Program is designed for you.

-How do I know if I’m ready for the JCD Program?
+Am I ready for the JCD Program?